-In other words, Branding is a sum of its parts, not just a ‘mark’ on the hind-quarters.
+In other words, Branding is a sum of its parts, not just a ‘mark’ on the hindquarters.
 Need an example, take a look at some of the work that went into creating the identity and designs for the 2016 North American DrupalCon in New Orleans.
 Or, better yet, watch the interview where Marketing Gorilla grills me about the process for the upcoming North American DrupalCon in Baltimore.

-Now that we know what branding is, let’s get back to what we really want to know: what are the key components about branding that you need to know if you want to build a strong brand?
+Now that we know what branding is, let’s get back to what we really want to know: what are the key components of branding that you need to know if you want to build a strong brand?

 The Principles of Building a Strong Brand

 The principles of building a strong brand ultimately come down to understanding why branding is important.